renswilderom/renswilderom.github.io/index.md

 sitemap: true
 ---

-The panel on the left shows you some areas to explore: from a taster of my PhD project to a collection of handy Python scripts.
+The panel on the left shows you some areas to explore: from blogposts containing handy Python scripts, among other things, to a taster of my PhD project.
 Always have been curious about my professional _and_ private life?
 See the About me section!